jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Epigenetics is another way variation shows up, but with an important difference.
 Epigenetics is like a sophisticated control system for your genes.
 Imagine your DNA as a vast library, and epigenetic mechanisms are the librarians that decide which books (genes) get read and which remain closed.
 Genes therefore never change, but which genes get read does—sometimes shaped by conditions before birth.

 For example, Dutch children who were in the womb during the 1944–45 famine went on to have higher rates of obesity, diabetes, and cardiovascular disease.
-And since a woman's lifetime supply of eggs forms while she is herself a fetus, those eggs starved too—the grandchildren were smaller at birth.
-Three generations felt the same starvation event.
+And since a woman's lifetime supply of eggs forms while she is herself a fetus, those eggs were in the famine too.
+One starvation event, three generations physically present for it.

-Whether these marks reach a generation that never felt the famine is the harder question.
+Whether the marks reach a fourth generation, one that was never there, is the harder question.
 Plants pass epigenetic changes down freely, and some worms carry them for dozens of generations.
-For mammals biologists are still arguing about how and when we pass on epigenetic markers.
+For mammals, biologists are still arguing about how and when we pass on epigenetic markers.

-Epigenetics is nature's way of allowing organisms to mildly react to their environment without rewriting their entire genetic instruction manual.
+It's an important field to study because epigenetics is nature's way of allowing organisms to mildly react to their environment without rewriting their entire genetic instruction manual.

 Epigenetics is one of the mechanisms behind what we call the phenotype, these are the observable physical, biochemical, and behavioral characteristics of an organism that result from the interaction between its genotype and the environment.
 Two acorns growing, one in sunshine, the other in a forest shade, will grow to be two different looking trees, even if having the same genes.